Accessibility statement of Tietosuoja.fi

 - Some of the text that is in a different language than the rest of the text is not read correctly, because its language has not been specified.
 The markup of the links in the language menu is incorrect.
 (WCAG 2.5.3)

 - Deficiencies in indicating the navigation elements may make it more difficult to identify element groups.
-There are accessibility deficiencies in the main menu and side menu, and the subpages and section front pages are not visible in the side menu.
+There are accessibility deficiencies in the side menu, and the subpages and section front pages are not visible in the side menu.
 (WCAG 1.3.1, 2.1.1, 3.2.3, 4.1.2)

 - Some of the active objects on pages have not been correctly marked programmatically.
 (WCAG 1.3.1, 1.4.1)